Updated: Jan 16, 2021

-As we pass the halfway point of Nanowrimo, I decided to talk query letter.
+Being an author is about more than just writing a book.
+But once you do write it you have ask yourself, do I need a query letter?
 This is something that everyone who finishes a manuscript has to ask themselves.
-But in order to answer this question you must first decide on your publishing path.
+However, in order to answer this question you must first decide on your publishing path.
 DO you want to go traditional or would you prefer to self publish?

 If you said, "I'm going to self publish," then read no further, because you will not need a query letter.
 However, if you said "I'm going traditional," then read on!